Once upon a last quarter, a marketer walked into the woods.

 Bowl Three: Just Right

-The six metrics that actually tell you what AI thinks of your brand.
+The nine metrics that actually tell you what AI thinks of your brand.

 The third bowl was not dramatic.
 It did not have a brand color.
 It was simply the right size and temperature for the question at hand.